UniversalDependencies/docs/_jaa/index.md

 ### Syntax

  A fundamental distinction in Jarawara concerns transitive clauses.
 The linking of clauses are based on the pivot, which is not syntactically restricted (S/A or S/O).
-One type of transitive construction has A as pivot (AC = Aconstruction), and another type has O pivot (OC = Oconstruction).
+One type of transitive construction has A as pivot (AC = A-construction), and another type has O pivot (OC = O-construction).

 ```
 John Mary awa-ka